TobiasGuy/Tic-Tac-Toe/plan.md

     # Store X or O depending on player's turn
     # Randomise on game start?
 Also display who's turn it currently is

+## Check for 3 in a row
+    # Probably a function for checking each direction: Vertical, Horizontal, Diagonal

+## Check for whole board being full
+    # Loop through each position and if they're all full, call a draw

+## After game is done, print winner, prompt user asking if they want to play again or exit
+    # Maybe a big while true loop only for this reason that breaks if you want to exit and continues otherwise?

 # COMPLETED + TESTED